mmm111mmm/inacityinthefuture/bornforthe7th.md

 # 1. Data

-This lesson deals with: logic and data, variables, types, integers, floats
+This lesson deals with: logic and data, variables, types, integers, floats, booleans

 ## Data and logic

 In human language we have two main things: nouns and verbs.

-For example, nouns are: a cup, a plate, a chainsaw, the table, etc.
+Nouns are: a cup, a plate, a chainsaw, the table, etc.

-For example, verbs are: drink, smash, turn on, sit, etc.
+Verbs are: drink, smash, turn on, sit, etc.

 In a computer prgoram we have two main things: data and logic.

 ## Data

-Data is things like numbers and text.
+When we say **data** we mean things like numbers and text.
 We previous used this program:

 ```java
 class Main {